IwateKyle/www.manning.jp/content/posts/to-separate-or-not-to-separe-my-blogs/index.md

 - diet and health ramblings
 - maybe some general techie stuff.

-another spin off site would cover my techno-geek talk stuff

-- this would include the topics and more that I listed earlier in the tech stuff.
+Other spin off sites would cover my techno-geek talk stuff.
+These would include the topics and more that I listed earlier in the tech stuff.
+I'm not

+*.TLD (Top Level Domains)
+I'm not thinking necessarily about purchasing new TLDs.
+I'll probably just create some subdomains off of my current manning.jp domain to be something like *technology.manning.jp*, or *blender.manning.jp\*, etc,.
+It just depends on how much I imagine I'll have to say or desire to say about each unique category.

+Blender is my favorite topic right now, so out of the gate, I'll probably be thinking about cornering that topic into it's own site.
+Let's see!

 ## Unresolved

-Well, anyway that this point, it's still up-in-the-air about how I will go about this.
+Well, anyway at this point, it's still up-in-the-air about how I will go about this.
 Please wait in front of your computer for another post.